 Total cost: $35-40+

 A lot of our travel memorabilia came to us as family heritage pieces.
-Timeless and priceless artifacts such as our sake set, geisha doll, and vase that Logan’s grandmother gave us from Japan will always be a few of our favorites.
-We store these items and a few others we’ve collected while traveling, safely in a China cabinet that my parents purchased as newlyweds.
+Timeless and priceless artifacts such as our sake set, geisha doll, and vase that Logan’s grandmother brought with her when emigrating from Japan will always be a few of our favorites.
+We store these items and a few others we’ve collected while traveling, safely in a display cabinet.

 What you’ll need for a display cabinet:

-- A china cabinet or curio cabinet with glass doors for viewing.
+- A display cabinet or curio cabinet with glass doors for viewing or bookshelves.

 Our suggestion?
 Search garage sales, flea markets, and antique shops for one that you can restore yourself!